blacklightpy/vaultofknowledge/Torah Study - Temp.md

 			- [Context: Exodus 20, Verse 22 (say these to the children of Israel)]
 		2. Exodus 32, Verses 27, 28 (Kill Israelites who worshiped the golden calf)
 	4. **Commandments to fight foreigners**
-		1. Exodus 23, Verse 24 (Don't bow down to the gods, but attack them and their idols) [Repeated above, in 1.3.]
+		1. Exodus 23, Verse 24 (Don't bow down to the gods of Canaanites, but attack them and their idols) [Repeated above, in 1.3.]
 	5. **Other stuff (e.g. idols are useless)**
 		1. Exodus 34, Verse 14 (Your God is a Jealous God)

-Exodus 34, Verse 11 (I will drive out the Canaanites to give you Israel) Exodus 34, Verse 12 (Do not make a treaty with Canaanites) Exodus 34, Verse 13 (Break down the altars of the Canaanites) Exodus 34, Verse 14 (Do not worship other gods, for your God is a Jealous God)
+Exodus 34, Verse 11 (I will drive out the Canaanites to give you the promised land) Exodus 34, Verse 12 (Do not make a treaty with Canaanites) Exodus 34, Verse 13 (Break down the altars of the Canaanites) Exodus 34, Verse 14 (Do not worship other gods, for your God is a Jealous God)